 - zamieszkać (pf.), to settle

-Mu, in verse 15, is the dative form of on: ale Pan mu powiedział (but the Lord said to him).
+Mu (unto him) in verse 15, is the dative form of on (he): ale Pan mu powiedział (but the Lord said unto him).
 God says that whoever kills Cain shall suffer a revenge seven times as great: ktokolwiek by zabił Kaina (whosoever should kill Cain) siedmiokrotną pomstę poniesie (a sevenfold revenge shall he suffer).
-Poniesie is the third-person singular.
+Poniesie is the third-person singular of the perfective future.

-In dał też Pan znamię Kainowi (the Lord also gave a mark to Cain; that is, the Lord put a mark on Cain), notice the use of the dative Kainowi.
+In dał też Pan znamię Kainowi (the Lord also gave a mark to Cain; that is, the Lord put a mark on Cain), notice the use of the dative Kainowi (unto Cain).
 The remainder of verse 15 contains language that you have already encountered: aby go nie zabił (in order that he not kill him), ktokolwiek go spotka (whosoever will come across him).

 In verse 16, you read that Cain left God and settled in the land of Nod, to the east of Eden.
-Usages to review from this verse include: po czym (thereupon), kraj (m., country, land), wschód (m., east), na wschód od (to the east of).
-Kain odszedł od Pana means Cain departed from the Lord.
+Usages to review from this verse include: po czym (thereupon, after which), kraj (m., country, land), wschód (m., east), na wschód od (to the east of).
+You read: po czym Kain odszedł od Pana (thereupon Cain departed from the Lord) i zamieszkał w kraju Nod (and settled in the land of Nod), na wschód od Edenu (to the east of Eden).

 - zbudować (pf.), to build, to erect